Always brush your teeth immediately after eating

+No, wait at least 30 minutes.
 Saliva is your mouth's natural way to offset the acids in the foods you eat.
-So wait at least 30 minutes before brushing your teeth to allow your saliva to work.
-This is especially important if you're eating or drinking anything acidic such as oranges or lemonade.
+So wait at least 30 minutes before brushing your teeth to give your saliva a chance to do its job.
+This is especially important if you're eating or drinking anything acidic, such as oranges or lemonade.1

 You can use mouthwash instead of brushing

-Mouthwash and mouth rinses can help freshen breath, and some even have fluoride to help prevent tooth decay.
-However, nothing does a better job of removing the sticky plaque that builds up on your teeth than good brushing techniques.
-For those times when you don't have a toothbrush handy, you can try some of these suggestions.
+No. Mouthwash and mouth rinses can help freshen breath, and some even have fluoride to help prevent tooth decay.
+However, nothing does a better job of removing the sticky plaque that builds up on your teeth than a good brushing.2

 If your teeth look and feel fine, you don't need to see a dentist